codefiresecurity/SecuritasSimulatio/README.md

 Web based tool to interact with data in the ATT&CK Framework as well as build and facilitate Cyber Security tabletops.

+If you'd like to install it yourself documentation is below.
+If you want to just give it a try feel free to visit: (https://adeptus.vigilocyber.com)

 # Command Summaries

 The MITRE ATT&CK chatbot supports the following commands to interact with MITRE ATT&CK data and manage tabletop exercises.
 Commands are case-insensitive and entered in the chat interface.